hearthandsinc/challenges/ios/server/readme.md

 # iOS Challenge - Server Companion

 This server is used as a companion for the iOS challenge.
-Persistence is in-memory, restarting the server will reset its state.
+Persistence is in-memory, and restarting the server will reset its state.

 The server will sometime be a bit capricious, you might observe:
 - failure to receive a response
-- server timing out when trying to send a message
+- timeouts when trying to send a message
 - duplicate events being received in the messages stream

 When that happens, you should retry and react accordingly.